SakshxmSingh/Assembler-Simulator/README.md

 ## **Some things to consider**
 - In case the programme reads an empty line, it is ignored in respect to giving output but it is considered in respect to incrementing the programme counter.
-- in case of any errors, the machine code doesn't get printed and the error is displayed in the terminal and the output file
+- In case of any errors, the machine code doesn't get printed and the error is displayed in the terminal and the output file, as an assertion error

 > **Current Lead Branch** -> $main$